Written by John Williams

 “I agree, but there is potential for a house not to be inanimate.
 I try to challenge that idea by taking pictures of how it feels to be there, rather than how it looks; as if something has just happened, or is about to happen.

 But that’s not quite like capturing that split second of emotion – a tear, or a smile on a face.

-“At a house shoot, I’ll be there all day, from morning to evening.
-Every second I’m there, that house is changing, especially in New Zealand where our landscape is as much about what is directly above us as what’s below us.
-We live on a thin strip of land, deep in the South Pacific, so everything is changing all of the time.
-There are moments to capture, like a face, absolutely.”
+“At a house shoot, I’ll be there all day, for morning to evening.
+Every second I’m there, that house is changing, especially in New Zealand where our landscape is as much about what is directly above us at what’s below us.
+We live on a thin strip of land, deep in South Pacific, so everything is changing all of the time.
+There moments to capture, like a face, absolutely.”